mitchdshawn/disaster_income_loss/README.md

 3) You may build _either_ a supervised learning model _or_ conduct an unsupervised learning analysis.
 Bear in mind that the value you provide to New Light Technologies may come from data ingestion, data cleaning, EDA, and/ or a dashboard, etc. While a model may not be immediately apparent, be creative. *Without us telling you exactly what model to build, how could you build a model to increase performance or generate better insights when answering the problem you are facing?*

-**Deadline**: October 5th, 2018.
+**Deadline**: January 18th, 2019.

-**Questions**: Questions should be sent via Slack to Farshad or Brian.
+**Questions**: Questions should be sent to your local instructor; questions that need to go to the client should be directed to Matt Brems via email (matt.brems@ga.co).
 Questions should be specific, brief, and formatted so that they can be directly sent to our contacts at NLT.
 > This is a good practice to develop!
 When contacting a boss or a client, you should make your question as easy as possible to answer.
 Consider the following two examples:

 > Example 1: "Hey, I have a question.
 I'm writing a blog post about TensorFlow but got stuck.
 This part was confusing: https://www.tensorflow.org/api_docs/python/tf/tanh Can you help?"